saira512dev/AdminDashboard-Client/README.md

 ### Optimizations
 There is abutton added for Settings page.
 That could be implemented with admin having the choice of adding new users.

-### Lessons Learned:
+### Lessons Learned
 Using Redux-toolkit to manage state and to make API calls in one place was a new experience for me.